pandulapeter/beagle/README.md

 The tutorials in the app cover everything from this readme, but in more detail.

 ## Use it in your project
+### Step 0: Check the requirements
+- Minimum SDK level: 16+
+- Target SDK level: 29+
+- Language: Kotlin (should work with Java as well but the API was not optimized for that)

 ### Step 1: Add the Jitpack repository
 Make sure that the following is part of your project-level build.gradle file: